G-20 make mild pledges on climate neutrality, coal financing

 Greenpeace Executive Director Jennifer Morgan said the G-20 failed to provide the leadership the world needed.
 “I think it was a betrayal to young people around the world,” she told The Associated Press on Sunday.

 Aside from climate issues, the leaders signed off on a landmark agreement for countries to enact a global minimum corporate tax of 15%.
-The global minimum is aimed at deterring multinational companies from dodging tax by shifting profits to countries with ultra low rates, but where the companies may do little actual business.
+The global minimum is aimed at deterring multinational companies from dodging taxes by shifting profits to countries with ultra-low rates where they may do little actual business.

+The leaders said they were “working on actionable options” to do that and set the $100 billion figure as a “total global ambition” short of an absolute commitment.
+Some $45 billion has already been reallocated by individual countries on a voluntary basis.

-The commitment reflects concern that the post-pandemic recovery is diverging, with wealthy countries rebounding faster due to extensive vaccination and stimulus spending.
+The commitment reflects concern that the post-pandemic recovery is diverging, with wealthy countries rebounding faster due to extensive vaccinations and stimulus spending.

 ___ Associated Press writers Jill Lawless and Sylvie Corbet contributed to this report.